Home Lighting Guide & FAQs

 Thoughtfully chosen lighting transforms a house into a home that feels finished, layered, and welcoming.
-Below, we answer the most common questions about lighting types, ratings, bulb sizes, mounting heights, and placement to help you choose with confidence.
+This guide answers the most common questions about lighting types, ratings, bulb sizes, mounting heights, and placement so you can choose with confidence.

 Outdoor Lighting Questions